-Samples Col\GGW1 - Col\GGW3 were taken during an archaeological excavation of a Roman lime kiln situated on the western slope of a small hill within the Paffrather Mulde (50.98°N, 7.16°E, 135 m a.s.l.) near the city of Bergisch Gladbach (Germany).
+Samples Col\GGW1 - Col\GGW3 were taken during an archaeological excavation of a Roman lime kiln situated on the western slope of a small hill within the Paffrather Mulde $(50.98^{\circ} \text{ N}, 7.16^{\circ} \text{ E}; 135 \text{ m a.s.l.})$ near the city of Bergisch Gladbach (Germany).
 The local lithology is dominated by Devonian limestone and dolomite covered by silty weathered loam.
 Samples Col\GGW1 and Col\GGW2 were extracted from a fritted contact zone between the packing chamber and the surrounding sediments.
 Col\GGW3 originates from an oxidized, reddish-brown residual loam outside the contact area.
 For details, the reader is kindly referred to Zander et al. (2019).

 Samples Col\GGW4 - Col\GGW6 represent fluvial environments.
-While Col\GGW4 was taken during an archaeological excavation in the city centre of Lyon (France, 45.76°N, 4.84°E, 180 m a.s.l.), Col\GGW5 originates from the alluvial plain of the Rhone river near the town of Pierrelatte (France, 44.337°N, 4.702°E, 50 m a.s.l.).
+While Col\GGW4 was taken during an archaeological excavation in the city centre of Lyon (France; $45.76^{\circ}$ N, $4.84^{\circ}$ E; 180 m a.s.l.), Col\GGW5 originates from the alluvial plain of the Rhone river near the town of Pierrelatte (France; $44.337^{\circ}$ N, $4.702^{\circ}$ E; 50 m a.s.l.).
 Both samples were taken from fluvial sands of alluvial deposits accumulated by the Rhone river.
-Sample Col\GGW6 originates from alluvial sediments of the Rote Weißeritz river near the town of Schellerhau (Erzgebirge Mountains, Germany, 50.766°N, 13.716°E, 727 m a.s.l.).
+Sample Col\GGW6 originates from alluvial sediments of the Rote Weißeritz river near the town of Schellerhau (Erzgebirge Mountains, Germany; $50.766^{\circ}$ N, $13.716^{\circ}$ E; 727 m a.s.l.).
 For a detailed description of the sampling location the reader is kindly referred to Tolksdorf et al. (2020).

 Samples Col\UGW1 - Col\UGW3 originate from a littoral environment.
-They have originally been analysed as part of the investigation of washover fans at Point Lefroy (22.30°S, 114.15°E, 4 m a.s.l.), which is located in the Exmouth Gulf in the north-western part of Western Australia.
+They were originally analysed as part of the investigation of washover fans at Point Lefroy (22.30° S, 114.15° E, 4 m a.s.l.), which is located in the Exmouth Gulf in the north-western part of Western Australia.
 All samples have been taken from littoral sandy deposits consisting of a mixture of siliciclastic sand, coral fragments and shells.
-A detailed description of the sampling location including the geological and geomorphologic settings as well as a thorough sedimentary characterization are given by Brill et al. (2017) and May et al. (2017).
+A detailed description of the sampling location, including the geological and geomorphologic settings as well as a thorough sedimentary characterization, is given by Brill et al. (2017) and May et al. (2017).

-Finally, Col\UGW4 is a loess sample from the Matmata Plateau (Tunesia).
+Finally, Col\UGW4 is a loess sample from the Matmata Plateau (Tunisia).
 The lithology of the plateau is dominated by mid-Cretaceous limestones showing several basins filled with sandy loess deposits.
-The sample was taken near the village of Matmata (33.54°N, 9.95°E, 351 m a.s.l.).
+The sample was taken near the village of Matmata (33.54° N, 9.95° E; 351 m a.s.l.).
 A detailed description of the Matmata loess region is given by Faust et al. (2020).